asaflevi0812/IDEA/README.md

 # REPRODUCING RESULTS #
 The results are best reproduced on a suitable clean Ubuntu 16.04 machine with only the required installations.
 If the use of SSDs and HDDs as described in the paper is possible, then the results should be more accurate.
+NOTE: the figure scripts do not generate a graphical figure, they generate a CSV.

 #### base indexing
 First, make sure the system is configured to create offset-less and rank-less indexes, and that the index working directories are empty.